anronuay/MS4-kickz/README.md

     3. Three drop down menu categories, includes brands, accessories and all products (by price, rating and brand).
     4. Product images, includes product name, price, brand name and rating.
     5. Dropdown menu has further sorting and searching, by price, rating, name and brand.
     6. Scroll back to top button/feature.
+This is also included on all tablets and mobile devices.
     7. Flash messages to allow user responsive feedback from action.
     8. No console errors detected.